redis-stack/redis-stack-docs/docs/ui/insight/get-started.md

 3. Open the RedisInsight icon.

-### From stores
+From stores:

-Go to [Microsoft Windows Apps](https://apps.microsoft.com/store/detail/redisinsight/XP8K1GHCB0F1R2) and download the RedisInsight app.
+* Go to [Microsoft Windows Apps](https://apps.microsoft.com/store/detail/redisinsight/XP8K1GHCB0F1R2) and download the RedisInsight app.

-To resume your journey, [start Redis Stack Server](#start-redis-stack-server).

 ## Install on MacOS

-You can install RedisInsight for MacOS from the Redis website or Homebrew.
-(Redis plans to release the RedisInsight app in Apple Store.)

-### From website
+From website:

-Redis offers RedisInsight on Intel and M1.

 1. Download [RedisInsight](https://redis.com/redis-enterprise/redis-insight).

 1. Add RedisInsight to **Applications**.

-### Homebrew
+Using Homebrew:

 ```
 brew install --cask redisinsight
 ```

-### Run RedisInsight
+From store:

+* Go to [Apple Store](https://apps.apple.com/us/app/redisinsight/id6446987963) and download the RedisInsight app.

-From your Terminal, run this command.
+To start RedisInsight, from your Terminal, run this command.

 ```
 redisinsight
 ```

-To resume your journey, [start Redis Stack Server](#start-redis-stack-server).

 ## Install on Linux

-### From website
+From website:

-RedisInsight is available for Linux as a Debian or AppImage package.

 1. Download [RedisInsight](https://redis.com/redis-enterprise/redis-insight).